Samir Tandir: Parliamentarian and municipal representative (2016–present)

 Muamer Zukorlić died in November 2021, and the leadership of the SPP passed to his son, Usame Zukorlić.
 Tandir did not have a good working relationship with the new leadership, and he was not a candidate in the 2022 Serbian parliamentary election.
 He resigned from the party shortly thereafter, accusing it of carrying out "North Korea-style purges" of dissident voices and moving away from its original purpose.
 In leaving the SPP, Tandir indicated that he would establish a new political party called the Bosniak-Serb Alliance.
 The party was officially launched in October 2022 and officially registered in January 2023.

 Tandir appeared in the lead position on the BOSS's list for the Prijepolje municipal assembly in the 2023 Serbian local elections and was re-elected to a third term when the list won two seats.
 The Serbian Progressive Party (SNS) and its allies won the election, and the BOSS supported the local administration.
 On 19 February 2024, Tandir was appointed as vice-president (i.e., deputy speaker) of the municipal assembly.

+In September 2026, Tandir was selected as a candidate on the electoral list of the ruling SNS and its United Serbia coalition for the upcoming parliamentary election, alongside fellow Bosniak politician Jahja Fehratović.